sushio4/hsss_encryption/README.md

 ### Hashing

-It is a Merkle–Damgård construction hash with my own one way compression function
+It is based on the Merkle–Damgård construction with my own one way compression function

 ![There should be diagram](/img/HSSS_hash.drawio.png)